The Definitive Guide to Low-Code

 What is Low-Code?

 It’s important not to confuse low-code development with no-code development.
-No-code, like low-code, enables business to design and develop applications via GUI — but that’s where the similarities end.
+No-code, like low-code, enables businesses to design and develop applications via GUI — but that’s where the similarities end.
 No-code truly caters to “citizen developers” — people who lack any prior developing experience or programming skill.
-By comparison, low-code requires more technical sophistication to use; as a result, it’s possible to build more advanced, more scalable applications with low-code software than with no-code development platforms.
+No-code applications are often designed to be “one-off” applications with simple interfaces that feature no customizability or advanced capabilities.
+By comparison, low-code requires more technical sophistication to use; as a result, it’s possible to build more advanced, customizable, and scalable applications with low-code software than with no-code development platforms.

 The Low-Code Software Experience